rainawan/BruinDictionary/README.md

 **2. Post**

-- App uploads data from the client to the back-end by collecting string input from user to post definitions
+- Uploads data from the client to the back-end by collecting string input from user to post definitions
-- App displays dynamic data by updating each time users post
+- Displays dynamic data by updating each time users post
+- Allows edit and delete post
+- A term can have multiple definitions

 <br>